fouadh/alfred-cloudfoundry/README.md

 For any selected resource, press **Cmd+C** and get its JSON value copied in the clipboard.

 A cache per resource (applications, routes, services, ...) is used to keep the resources obtained from Cloud Foundry: it is useful when you are looking for a specific resource in a list.
 The data in a cache expire after 15 seconds.

+If you're using a proxy, configure it in the **HTTP_PROXY** and **HTTPS_PROXY** environment variables.

+Under the hood, this framework uses the [cf-client-python](https://github.com/cloudfoundry-community/cf-python-client) library to execute the requests to Cloud Foundry.

 - Setup Cloud Foundry endpoint